yashwanthmg/ideal-engine/projects/Ordersheet Data Extractor/readme.md

-Extract .exe file to run the program.
+Extract zip file to run the program.